mojio/mojio-developer-cms/cms/PUSHBasics/template.md

 #### Fields ####

-To save on bandwidth, a subset of fields to be transmitted can be defined.
+To save on bandwidth a subset of fields can be specified.
+Only top level properties are allowed for the time being (ex: `Location`, but not `Location.Lat`).
 Leave this empty to receive the full stream.

 #### Conditions ####

 A condition string to filter notifications by.
+These conditions follow the same string format the API's filtering mechanism.
 Example: "Speed.Value gt 50"

 #### Timing ####